ebylmz/GTUCAD/README.md

           EntityType + Hierarchy level/depth + instance
         R00 : First rectangle, hiearchy depth 0, 0. instance
         Pl23: Third polyline at hierarchy depth 2

+Testing:
+  We test all the code with Linux application called "evince".
+To see all the test result you can use this kernel comment
+  $  evince test*eps